 Pro bono work is important at all times.
 Lawyers who donate their time can help close the justice gap, uphold the values of the legal profession as one of public service, and advance their careers by learning new skills and meeting other legal professionals.
-In this moment of crisis, pro bono work is even more critical, as millions of people have become unemployed in record time, our elections are at risk from COVID-related disruptions, and healthcare professionals and other essential workers are putting their lives on the line every day.
+During the ongoing pandemic, pro bono work is even more critical, as millions of people remain unemployed, our elections are at risk from COVID-related disruptions, and employees all over the country face pandemic-related challenges in their workplaces.

-Many organizations have been working on moving pro bono practice online since before the pandemic hit, and have been able to leverage new technology to launch rapid responses to address the current crisis.
-While you are working from home for the foreseeable future, check out these five critical remote volunteer opportunities.
+Many organizations have created new ways to engage with pro bono practice online since before the pandemic hit, and have been able to leverage new technology to launch rapid responses to address the current crisis.
+Check out these five critical remote volunteer opportunities.

 Draft Living Wills and Powers of Attorney for Healthcare Workers.
 Healthcare workers on the front lines need to make sure their families are taken care of and wishes are recorded in case the worst happens.
 To sign up, email firstname.lastname@example.org with your bar membership, location, and availability.

 File Humanitarian Parole for Detained Migrants.
 Conditions in detention centers are highly compatible with the spread of a contagion; reports include too many people to safely distance, shared soap and a lack of cleaning products, and guards who come and go without proper protective gear.
 The Immigration Justice Campaign has an urgent need for pro bono counsel to file requests for release on humanitarian parole.
 There is training and mentorship provided, and you can volunteer for this project here.